lucaong/lucaongaro.eu/source/_posts/2013-11-10-scala-pattern-matching-and-validation-of-structured-input.markdown

 }
 ```

-A much better way is to create our custom extractor, to enable pattern matching
+We can improve a lot on this by creating a custom extractor, enabling pattern
-on valid IBAN strings (explaining custom extractors is not in the scope of this
+matching on valid IBAN strings (explaining custom extractors is not in the
-post, but if needed you can read [this awesome article](http://danielwestheide.com/blog/2012/11/21/the-neophytes-guide-to-scala-part-1-extractors.html)):
+scope of this post, but if needed you can read [this awesome article](http://danielwestheide.com/blog/2012/11/21/the-neophytes-guide-to-scala-part-1-extractors.html)):

 ```scala
 object IBAN {